-UNISON is concerned that proposals for mergers are based not on putting the learner first but are driven by the substantial cuts in further education budgets.
-Scotland's Colleges are already cutting jobs and closing courses.
-The future funding levels set out by the Scottish Government will lead to even more.
+UNISON is concerned that proposals for mergers are not based on putting the learner first but are instead driven by the substantial cuts in further education budgets.
+Scotland's Colleges are already cutting jobs and closing courses and the future funding levels set out by the Scottish Government will lead to more.
 Funding pressures are leading to a range of colleges mergers.
 The Scottish Government also appears to be encouraging colleges to go down this route.
-Audit Scotland' report Learning the Lessons of Public Body Mergers June 2012 shows actual savings have been much lower than predicted when public bodies merge.
-Since funding has already been cut in further education the failure to meet savings targets will have serious implications for the new college.

 We welcomed the Government's recent decision to look at the sector as a whole as the current management structures and merger processes were creating many difficulties.
-While we are not convinced that regionalisation, as proposed by the Griggs Review, offers the best solution we believe that the current mergers are being rushed and are failing taking account of the findings of reviews of Higher and Further Education.
+While we are not convinced that regionalisation, as proposed by the Griggs Review, offers the best solution we believe that the current mergers are being rushed nor are they taking account of the findings of reviews of Higher and Further Education.
+The merger of the Scottish Agricultural College and the land based colleges pulls together HE and FE institutions making it all the more important that governance issues are resolved.
 Aside from concerns about the narrowing of opportunities for students to study in their local areas our key concerns are job losses and that many of the roles undertaken by our members will be moved into a "big shed" type delivery model.
-Shared services are still the default option for reforming public service delivery despite a lack of evidence that this improves public services or make substantial saving.
+Shared services are still the default option for improved public service delivery despite the lack of evidence that they improve public services or make substantial saving.
 In fact the experience of most public sector organisations in the UK and internationally is that moving to shared services creates a period of disruption and at best takes five years to make any cost savings.